 You can also add chopped nuts or take out the chocolate chips or cherries and replace them with nuts.
 Pecans or walnuts would probably taste especially good!

-If you want to make these vegan, I’d recommend using chia eggs (made by combining 1 tbsp chia seeds with 3 tbsp water).
+If you want to make these vegan, I’d recommend using chia eggs (made by combining 1 tablespoon chia seeds with 3 tablespoon water).
 Be sure to add 2 chia eggs.

 Chocolate Cherry Pumpkin Oatmeal Bars